Pool Inspection Checklist

 Something went wrong.
 Please check your entries and try again.

-A home that already has a built-in swimming pool certainly has its appeal, but it’s important to know what you’re getting before you close on your new home.
+A home with a built-in swimming pool certainly has its appeal, but it’s important to know what you’re getting before you close on your new home.
 Your new yard should be an oasis where you can unwind and enjoy time with friends and family.
 You don’t want it to turn into a massive headache.

 Having a professional pool inspector do an in-depth inspection of the pool and surrounding area will give you peace of mind.
 Knowing everything is working correctly or being aware of any issues your new pool may have will allow you to plan accordingly and get a fair purchase price for your new home.